Invention of the telephone: Antonio Meucci

-An early communicating device was invented around 1854 by Antonio Meucci, who called it a telettrofono (lit. "telectrophone").
+An early communicating device that several sources credit as the first telephone was invented around 1849 by Antonio Meucci, who called it a telettrofono (lit. "telectrophone").
 In 1871 Meucci filed a patent caveat at the US Patent Office.
 His caveat describes his invention, but does not mention a diaphragm, electromagnet, conversion of sound into electrical waves, conversion of electrical waves into sound, or other essential features of an electromagnetic telephone.

 The first American demonstration of Meucci's invention took place in Staten Island, New York in 1854.
 In 1861, a description of it was reportedly published in an Italian-language New York newspaper, although no known copy of that newspaper issue or article has survived to the present day.
 Meucci claimed to have invented a paired electromagnetic transmitter and receiver, where the motion of a diaphragm modulated a signal in a coil by moving an electromagnet, although this was not mentioned in his 1871 U.S. patent caveat.
 A further discrepancy observed was that the device described in the 1871 caveat employed only a single conduction wire, with the telephone's transmitter-receivers being insulated from a 'ground return' path.

 Meucci studied the principles of electromagnetic voice transmission for many years and was able to realise his dream of transmitting his voice through wires in 1856.
 He installed a telephone-like device within his house in order to communicate with his wife who was ill at the time.
 Some of Meucci's notes purportedly written in 1857 describe the basic principle of electromagnetic voice transmission —or in other words, the telephone.